bjw-s-labs/bookshift/README.md

 - When new books are downloaded and a Kobo device is detected, the library is refreshed automatically (via NickelDBus or simulated USB plug).
 - File extension matching is case-insensitive.
+- Concurrency: sources are processed in parallel.
+Control with `concurrency` in the config (default: 3).
+BookShift also supports cancellation: press Ctrl+C to stop; in-flight operations will respect per-source timeouts or cancel between files/messages.

 ## Configuration